Manecas1221212/romance/chapter_23.md

 "Anna—"

 "Jane killed Mia.
 She orchestrated everything.
 The sabotage, the affair, all of it.
 I have proof.
 I broke into her apartment and I have proof."

-Silence.

-"Claire?"

-"You broke into her apartment."

-"Yes.
-And I found—Claire, she murdered Andrew's sister.
-Deliberately.
-To break our marriage.
-To destroy me."

-"Anna, you realize what you're saying.
-You're admitting to breaking and entering.
-Theft of documents.
-This could—"

-"I don't care.
-Jane is a murderer.
-She needs to be stopped."

-"Then go to the police."

-"I can't.
-Not yet.
-I need to figure out—"

-"Anna, you killed Jessica.
-If you go to the police now with stolen evidence about Jane, they're going to investigate you too."

-The reality hit.
-Claire was right.

-If Anna turned in Jane, she'd have to explain how she got the evidence.
-Which would open her up to investigation.
-Which would lead back to Jessica.

-She was trapped.

-Unless—

-Unless she could find a way to deliver the evidence anonymously.
-Make it look like it came from somewhere else.

-"I have to go," Anna said.

-"Anna, don't do anything stupid.
-Please.
-For once in your life, think this through."

-But Anna was already thinking.
-Planning.
-Calculating.

-Jane had destroyed her life.
-Killed Mia.
-Manipulated Jessica.
-Driven Anna to murder.

-And now Anna had proof.

-The question was: how to use it without destroying herself in the process?